Myopathy Program

 Research

-Research is an important component of the Mass General Myopathy Clinic.
-Our labs, including the Thurman Wheeler, MD Muscular Dystrophy Research Lab, focus on understanding the mechanisms of muscular dystrophies (such as myotonic dystrophy type 1, myotonic dystrophy type 2, facioscapulohumeral muscular dystrophy and Duchenne muscular dystrophy) and finding effective therapies for these muscle diseases.
-Patients with certain types of muscular dystrophies may be able to participate in research studies, if interested.
+The Thurman Wheeler, MD Muscular Dystrophy Research Lab focuses on understanding the molecular mechanisms of muscular dystrophies (such as myotonic dystrophy type 1, myotonic dystrophy type 2, facioscapulohumeral muscular dystrophy and Duchenne muscular dystrophy) and finding effective therapies for these muscle diseases.
+For more detailed information about his research, visit the Thurman Wheeler, MD Muscular Dystrophy Research Lab webpage.

 Our Team